hawigit/BDFD_Ad_Watcher/README.md

 * Uses **Bluestacks** emulator (running the BDFD app downloaded from Google Play Store).

 ## Installation
-1. Go to [BDFD Ad Watcher v4.1](https://github.com/phivogit/BDFD_Ad_Watcher/releases/tag/v4.1) and download the `.exe` file.
+1. Go to [BDFD Ad Watcher v5.0](https://github.com/phivogit/BDFD_Ad_Watcher/releases/latest) and download the `.exe` file.
-2. Run the executable.
+2. Run the file, follow the setup wizard to complete setting up the app.
 3. In Bluestacks, go to **Settings** > **Advanced** and enable **Android Debug Bridge (ADB)** to allow connecting to Android.

 ![Bluestacks ADB Settings](Readme_asset/BluestacksConfig.png)